Password quality settings

 Password strength

-While the intent of password strength is to prevent the use of simple-to-guess passwords, complexity requirements can still lead customers to a bad experience and let them succumb to common, weak passwords.
+While password strength intends to prevent the use of simple-to-guess passwords, complexity requirements can still lead customers to a bad experience and let them succumb to common, weak passwords.

 Breached password detection

 Commonly used passwords have probably been leaked at some time in the past.
 You can prompt your customers to create safer passwords by implementing breached password detection.
-If breached password detection is on, you can skip password strength configuration.
+If breached password detection is on, you should consider skipping password strength configuration.
+Having both on at the same time can increase password usability issues.
+The safest, usable option is breached password protection.
+See the NIST 800-63-3 guidelines about “5.1.1.2 Memorized Secret Verifiers” for more details.

 SettingDefault ValueDescription

-Minimum Length8Specify the minimum length (in characters) of the password.
-This cannot be less that 8 characters.
+Minimum length8Specify the minimum length (in characters) of the password.
+This cannot be less than 8 characters.

 Password guessing avoidance